TechnoMageKOMT/Programming_Notes/JavaScript/D_Arrays.md

 ### filter()

 The filter() method works in an analogous way to findIndex() and find() in that it loops over the array looking for the search term.
 It however returns a new array composed of objects in the original array that contains the search criteria.
+More specifically where a boolean of true was returned for the test condition(s).

 ```JavaScript
 const findNotes = function(notes, query){